KHS338/SmartSpecs-Finder/README.md

 SmartSpecs Finder is an end-to-end smartphone intelligence system that goes from live web scraping to analytics-ready data, then serves both recommendation chat (RAG) and structured analytics answers (Text-to-SQL) in one interface.

-GitHub README pages do not reliably render local HTML `<video>` embeds, but the links above always work.

 ## What We Built